northbright/tips/express/can-not-get-ems-express-records-in-wechat-or-alipay-app.md

-# Can Not Get EMS Express Records in Wechat or Alipay App
+# Can Not Get EMS Express Records in Wechat or Alipay Mini-App

 ## Problem
 * Use Alipay account or Wechat account login the EMS mini-apps in Alipay / Wechat